 - Able to empathize with the customer and in tune with their needs

-- Understand business priorities
+- Understands business priorities

-- Good Communications skills
+- Good communications skills

 Mistakes organizations make:

 - Not empowering a PO to make business decisions